rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 There is not (and never was) enough gold to buy all the land on earth.
+This is necessarily true because there has never been a single global unit of account
+ (not even gold), a money
-This is necessarily true because there has never been a single global unit of account, a money that all people across all nations and ideologies agree on as their store of wealth.
+ that all people across all nations and ideologies agree on as their store of wealth.